Early Childhood Professional Certificate (ECPC)

 Required Information Session

-For the most current and complete information about the ECPC program, attend one of our FREE information sessions being held at Palm Beach State College or you may request an information session video presentation.
+Our FREE information sessions provide the most current and complete information about the ECPC program.
 The information session will cover the program requirements, module sequence, tuition and fees, SEEK scholarship information and much more.
 There is no cost to attend.
 Detailed information may also be found in our current schedules below.

 The Early Childhood Professional Certificate (ECPC) program includes 120 hours of preschool specialized coursework, a resource file and professional portfolio and a two hour on-site observation during Module III in a preschool setting.
 Upon completion of the program the student will be awarded an Early Childhood Professional Certificate (ECPC) from the Florida Department of Education and a staff credential from the Florida Department of Children and Families.